 All too often, processes for gender marker and name change include requirements that are blatant human rights violations: this report outlines them clearly, but also shows progressive examples from across the world.

-This information makes the ILGA World Trans Legal Mapping Report an important tool that advocates can use to engage with their national governments and bring about change.
+Compiling information both through desk-based research and the lived realities of trans activists across the world, the ILGA World Trans Legal Mapping Report is a fundamental tool that advocates can use to engage with their national governments and bring about change.

 Trans Legal Mapping Report: latest edition

-The second edition of ILGA World’s Trans Legal Mapping Report was released in November 2017, and officially launched at the ILGA Asia Conference in Phnom Penh, Cambodia.
+The third edition of ILGA World’s Trans Legal Mapping Report was released in September 2020.

-This 2nd edition of the Trans Legal Mapping Report was researched and written by Zhan Chiam, Sandra Duffy and Matilda González Gil, and published by ILGA World.
+The third edition of the Trans Legal Mapping Report was researched and written by Zhan Chiam, Sandra Duffy, Matilda González Gil, Lara Goodwin, and Nigel Timothy Mpemba Patel. it was coordinated by Zhan Chiam and published by ILGA World.

-Suggested citation: International Lesbian, Gay, Bisexual, Trans and Intersex Association: Chiam, Z., Duffy, S. and González Gil, M., Trans Legal Mapping Report 2017: Recognition before the law (Geneva: ILGA World, November 2017).
+Suggested citation: ILGA World: Zhan Chiam, Sandra Duffy, Matilda González Gil, Lara Goodwin, and Nigel Timothy Mpemba Patel, Trans Legal Mapping Report 2019: Recognition before the law (Geneva: ILGA World, 2020).